-Now it focuses on two areas Google has focused on thanks to research conducted by the American Heart Association and the World Health Organization.
+Now it focuses on two areas which Google has decided on thanks to research conducted by the American Heart Association (AHA) and the World Health Organization (WHO).

 Those are Move Minutes and Heart Points.
-Heart Points is the more important of the two, and this is designed to reward you for important exercise where you increase your heart rate.
+Heart Points is the more important of the two, and this is designed to reward you for increasing your heart rate during exercise.

 Whole new stats

 It means if you're out walking your dog and you pick up the pace to a moderate level, you’ll receive a score (what Google calls a Heart Point) for that rather than just a recording of your steps.

 If you’re running, cycling, or anything more intense like HIIT workouts, you’ll then receive two points for every minute you've been exercising.